-The research was conducted from late October -early November in 2019 off the Oregon coast between Cascade Head and Heceta Bank in a depth range of 20 -125 fathoms and will target a variety of banks, reefs, and other rocky habitats.
+The fieldwork was conducted in 2019 from late October -early November off the Oregon coast between Cascade Head and Heceta Bank in a depth range of 20 -125 fathoms and will target a variety of banks, reefs, and other rocky habitats.
 Results from this study will help determine the most effective and efficient gear to use in designing a larger, more comprehensive monitoring program for groundfish in the untrawlable habitats of the Pacific Northwest.
-Sampling was conducted in fall of 2019 and video review is undergoing.
+Video review is ongoing.

-ODFW Contact: Leif Rasmuson (leif.k.rasmuson@state.or.us)
+ODFW Contact: Leif Rasmuson (leif.k.rasmuson@odfw.oregon.gov)